If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 The lender will schedule a call to review the terms and conditions if everything looks good.
 They will schedule a bank verification call if you agree and sign the agreement.

-This call ensures that you are who you say you are, that your bank account is in good standing, and that you have not recently taken funding from another source.
+This call ensures that you are who you say you are, that your bank account is in good standing and that you have not recently taken funding from another source.

 When choosing a private lender, try to find one with experience working with small businesses.
 They should be willing to help you grow your business and advise you on ways to improve your finances.